argoproj/argo-cd/docs/user-guide/commands/argocd_admin_import.md

       --context string                      The name of the kubeconfig context to use --disable-compression                 If true, opt-out of response compression for all requests to the server --dry-run                             Print what will be performed
-      --force-prompts-enabled               Force optional interactive prompts to be enabled or disabled, overriding local configuration.
+      --prompts-enabled               Force optional interactive prompts to be enabled or disabled, overriding local configuration.
 If not specified, the local configuration value will be used, which is false by default.
   -h, --help                                help for import
       --ignore-tracking                     Do not update the tracking annotation if the resource is already tracked --insecure-skip-tls-verify            If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure